ChristianBOSSE361/Artificial_Intelligence/README.md

   - **Customer Classsification**: Group customers into categories for business insights.

 ---
+## 🤖 Deep learning
-For 🤖 Deep learning projects, we have:
+For Deep learning projects, we have:
   - **Image classification**: Build CNN models to classify images into categories.
   - **Image Denoising**: Remove noise from images using autoencoders.
   - **Text Generation**: Generate text using RNNs/LSTMs or Transformers. (not finish)